 A presentation program is a software program that helps create a slideshow that addresses a topic.
-Presentation programs are often used in businesses and schools for discussing a topic or for teaching.
-Many times, users who use presentation programs also use a projector to project the slideshow up on a screen that everyone can easily view.
-Examples of presentation programs that can be used include Microsoft PowerPoint, iWork Keynote on the Apple, and OpenOffice Impress.
-In the image to the right, is an example of OpenOffice Impress, a free presentation program and what you would see as you were creating a presentation.
+Presentation programs can be used in businesses and schools for discussing a topic or for teaching.
+Many times, the presenter uses a projector to project the slideshow up on to screen that everyone can see.
+Below is an example of Microsoft Power Point, a commonly used program that creates presentations.

 Tips on presentations

 - Don't read the slides.
-Your slides should help remind you of your talk and allow your audience to see only the important facts.
+Your slides should remind you of your talk and allow your audience to see only the important facts.

 - Prepare and arrive early to set up so your audience does not have to wait or watch you troubleshoot problems.